HOW TO GET ABS FAST!

 It also allows you to train abs quickly (as fast as a 6 minute ab workout) and get awesome results.

-Below is the order of the movement types I recommend for all of your ab workouts.
+Below is the order of the movement types I recommend for all of your ab workouts to build a strong core.

 My ‘Six Pack Progression’ works the ab muscles in this sequence to get optimal results: